markellekelly/jupyter-server-example/README.md

 # jupyter-server-example
-Simple example of creating a jupyter server extension.
+Simple example of creating a server extension using the new Jupyter server.